Chief Xian aTunde Adjuah: Career

-2002–2009: Berklee, signing with Concord, major label debut Rewind That, Live at Newport
+2002–2009: Berklee, signing with Concord, major-label debut Rewind That, Live at Newport

 Adjuah received a scholarship to attend Berklee College of Music in Boston, Massachusetts, where he majored in professional music with a concentration in film scoring and graduated in 2004.
 As a Berklee student, he started Impromp2 Records and released his first recording, Christian Scott (2002).
-As a student, he was a member of the Berklee Monterey Quartet, recorded as part of the Pat Metheny and Gary Burton-led Art:21 student cooperative quintet, and studied under the direction of Charlie Lewis, Dave Santoro, and Gary Burton.
+As a student, he was a member of the Berklee Monterey Quartet, recorded as part of the Pat Metheny and Gary Burton–led Art:21 student cooperative quintet, and studied under the direction of Charlie Lewis, Dave Santoro, and Gary Burton.

 Adjuah was signed to Concord Music in 2005.
 That year, he was featured on Nnenna Freelon's Grammy nominated Blueprint of a Lady.
 His Concord Records debut album Rewind That (2006) received a Grammy nomination for Best Contemporary Jazz Album.

 In 2007, he released Anthem and, in 2008, Live at Newport, a CD/DVD set.
 Of this album, NPR raved "[Adjuah] Ushers In New Era of Jazz.”

-He was named one of Ebony's 30 Young Leaders Under 30 in 2007.
+He was named one of Ebonys 30 Young Leaders Under 30 in 2007.